rmari/homer/README.md

 Homer is still in development stage, so some bugs or early design flaws are to be expected :) Also, so far not all of Yaplot features are available.
-As of v0.2, Yaplot-style command files containing lines, sticks and circles are processed by Homer.
+As of v0.3, Yaplot-style command files containing lines, sticks, circles, polygons and texts are processed by Homer.
 The layer, color and radius commands are supported.
 Most display features offered by Yaplot are available, the only notable exception being the perspective control.
 Also the possibility to display multiple input files is still very primitive in Homer.
-Two original features, translation of the field of view and a (primitive) selection system are offered.
+As an original feature, on can translate the field of view.

 <h2> Installation </h2>